 Having gone at the end of summer, I half hoped to have the opportunity of a bit of celeb spotting.
 Bonding over the jets of the jacuzzi with Keith Richards, or breaking out of the clinic for a coffee with miss Moss would have certainly jazzed up the trip, but alas it was not to be this time.

-Should I have the finances and time to return to the Mayr again I don’t doubt I would.
+Should I have the financerr and time to return to the Mayr again I don’t doubt I would, for any people having problems with their finances, they could assist to loan sites as nation21loans.com that help people in this condition.
 Without a doubt the week was a life-changing experience, providing my not only with lots of knowledge and advice on my digestion, but also the time for me to reflect on and reassess aspects of my life.
 Will I spend the next two weeks keeping to Dr Sepp’s advice and not drinking, eating nuts and dairy.
 I will certainly do my best.
 Luckily I was wise enough not to ask him about Vodka, so my 7-pm treats are here to stay.
 Bottoms up martini drinkers.